ADHD and Substance Abuse

 Does Taking Stimulants for ADHD Lead to Substance Abuse Problems?

 Many parents are concerned that giving their children stimulants to treat ADHD might lead the children to start experimenting with other types of drugs.
-Several studies have set out to investigate the possible link between ADHD stimulant medication and substance abuse problems, and there doesn't appear to be any connection.
+Several studies have set out to investigate the possible link between prescribed ADHD stimulant medication and substance abuse problems, and there doesn't appear to be a strong connection.

 One of the longest-term studies, which followed 100 boys with ADHD for 10 years, showed no greater risk for substance abuse in boys who took stimulant drugs compared to those who didn't take the drugs.
 An earlier study by the same authors even suggested that stimulant use might protect against later drug abuse and alcoholism in children with ADHD by relieving the ADHD symptoms that often lead to substance abuse problems.
 The earlier the stimulants are started, the lower the potential for substance abuse down the road.